Couple

 No Comments

-As a partner, it's natural to want to invest in your relationship and spend time with your family.
+As a spouse, it is natural to want to be involved in a relationship and to want to spend time with your family.
 However, some partners can become too attached to their family, which can create tension within the couple.
-In this article, we'll explain why it's important to set clear limits, and what solutions are available to deal with this problem.
+In this article, we'll explain why it's important to set clear boundaries and what solutions are appropriate for this problem.

 My husband is too attached to his family: what can I do?